 Candidates should begin their application for the license immediately following internship.
 Candidates must have their scores sent directly to the University and the NC Department of Public Instruction by the testing company.
 Candidate copies are not accepted.
 Applications and information about the licensure requirements are available at the Educational Testing Service website at www.ets.org, NC Foundations https://www.nc.nesinc.com, edTPA https://www.edtpa.com/.

 Special Resources and Facilities

-The John H. and Maria J. McCrimmon Education Curriculum Lab: The Curriculum Lab, housed in the Educational Center, is an essential part of the Teacher Education Program.
+The John H. and Maria J. McCrimmon Education Curriculum Lab: The Curriculum Lab, housed in the Educational Center, includes the Teacher Resource Library and is an essential part of the Teacher Education Program.
 It contains professional and instructional materials supporting all licensure programs in the Teacher Education Program.
-The Curriculum Lab has textbooks used in P - 12 schools with supporting technological resources, teaching units, North Carolina Standard Course of Study, instructional media and equipment, professional journals, curriculum outlines, Praxis I review materials, and equipment and resources for the construction of instructional materials.
+The Curriculum Lab has textbooks used in P - 12 schools with supporting technological resources, teaching units, North Carolina Standard Course of Study, instructional media and equipment, professional journals, curriculum outlines, Praxis Core review materials, and equipment and resources for the construction of instructional materials.